 My enthusiasm for teaching and learning continues to grow, and my hope is that my work advantageously impacts learners, and ultimately connects them with their passion and with lifelong learning.
 It is an honor, and one that I undertake with seriousness and gratitude, that I am able to directly guide and support the future of artists and their art.

-Accomplished interdisciplinary Artist, Sonologist, Educator and Educational Leader with extensive Research, Instructional Design, Executive and Creative Direction experience.
-Expertise in game audio, AR/VR, post, studio practice, traditional and experimental composition, production, phonography, installation, interactivity and intermedia art.
-A dedicated practitioner and educator with acute focus on student success, efficient and effective project actualization, collaboration, and fostering high morale.
+Accomplished interdisciplinary artist, entrepreneur, educational leader and educator with extensive executive and creative direction experience.
+Expertise in studio practice, traditional and experimental composition, production, performance, engineering, sound design, AR/VR, installation, interactivity and intermedia art.
+Dedicated practitioner and educator with an unrelenting commitment to student success, efficient and effective project actualization, collaboration, and fostering high morale.
 Sensitivity and active attention to diversity and inclusivity.
-Currently, a volunteer with After-School All-Stars, providing comprehensive music production programs in underrepresented communities.

 “A man for all seasons...from Ahmad Jamal to the hippest in contemporary music, Chris knows how it's done...a whiz with the computer and the drums.
 Chris has the genius touch.”